 Signs that you have privacy issues to deal with

 Once you notice the interaction beginning to center around a particular person or something you inadvertently let slip in passing then, you should be wary because privacy issues may be at stake.

 They ask questions typically force particular answers

 Usually, a regular conversation, even though it may be centred around a particular subject the other person is trying to get information about, it drifts off to other issues worthy of discussion.
 However, when a person is bent on revisiting the same topic — in an attempt to get you to reveal more — you should know that something may be afoot.
-Once you notice the interaction beginning to centre around a particular person or something you inadvertently let slip in passing then, you should be wary that privacy issues are at stake.
-You’re either being recorded for a third party or they simply just want to know more information about a person or other subjects of interest.
+Once you notice the interaction beginning to centre around a particular person or something you inadvertently let slip in, you should be wary that privacy issues are at stake.
+You’re either being recorded for a third party, or they just want to know more about a person or other subjects of interest.